Swimming Holes in Nevada

 Plan your visit to McGill Springs near Ely, NV.
 Find directions to this natural swimming hole, safety advice, and details on picnic facilities.

-McGill Springs
+Mcgill Springs

 View Details

-Safety & Responsibility
+Safety & Access Notice

 Overview

-NV features 4 natural swimming spots across 4 water types.
+Nevada features 4 natural swimming spots across 4 water types.
 Expect varying access and conditions by season; arrive early on weekends, pack out trash, and always verify current rules and water levels before you go.

 Explore More Swimming Adventures